These are the metrics Influencity provides for TikTok profiles.

-- Audience reachability - the percentage of an influencer’s followers who follow less than 500 TikTok accounts, between 500-1,000 accounts, and so on.
+- Audience reachability - the percentage followers who follow less than 500 TikTok accounts, between 500-1,000 accounts, and so on.

 Tip: Aim to have at least 50% of an influencer’s followers fall into the first two columns (1,000 accounts followed or less).

-These profiles have been identified as having the same audience demographics as your influencer.
+These profiles have been identified as having the same audience demographics.
 This includes age, gender, language, and country.
-As our influencer’s followers are identified as being mostly Gen-Zers from Spanish-speaking countries, the profiles included in her Audience Lookalikes would reach the same demographics.
+As our profile’s followers are identified as being mostly Gen-Zers from Spanish-speaking countries, the profiles included in its Audience Lookalikes would reach the same demographics.

-Think of these profiles as your influencer’s VIP followers.
-If your content were to recieve a like or share by one of these people, say, for example, @jessicaalba, this could provide a huge boost for your campaign.
+Think of these profiles as your account's VIP followers.
+If your content were to receive a like or share by one of these people, say, for example, @jessicaalba, this could provide a huge boost for your campaign.

-Take a look at an influencer’s top-performing posts.
+Take a look at an account's top-performing posts.